AllskyTeam/allsky/README.md

 The program takes 4 arguments:
 - Source directory
 - File extension
-- Brightness treshold to avoid over-exposure: 0 (black) to 1 (white).
+- Brightness threshold to avoid over-exposure: 0 (black) to 1 (white).
 - Output file

 Example when running the program manually: